• Skip to primary navigation

 Can I make Brussels Sprouts ahead?

-Yes, you can boil the sprouts 2 days before.
+Yes, you can boil the sprouts up to 2 days before you want to fry them and store in the fridge.
 The rest of the steps are best done just before serving.

 Can you overcook Brussels sprouts?